How Does Twitter Make Money? [Examining Their Business Model]

-In conclusion, Twitter makes money through various strategies, including advertising, data licensing, and various partnerships.
+In conclusion, Twitter makes money through various strategies, including advertising, data licensing, and various partnerships (and don't miss our guide on how YOU can make money on Twitter here).
 While the company has experienced challenges, it is clear that Twitter is continuing to find new ways to generate revenue.

 And with over 229 million active users, there is no doubt that Twitter will remain one of the most powerful social media platforms for years to come.
 So the next time you log in to tweet, remember that you are helping to keep the lights on at Twitter headquarters.